Skip to content

 #> name type context

-#> 1 John person Mentioned as working at Google in New York.
+#> 1 John person Works at Google in New York

-#> 3 New York location The location where John works.
+#> 3 New York location Place where John works

-#> 5 Acme Inc. organization The company where Sarah is the CEO.
+#> 6 Acme Inc. organization Company where Sarah is the CEO

-#> 6 San Francisco location The location where John met Sarah.
+#> 7 San Francisco location Place where John met with Sarah

 Example 3: Sentiment analysis